bioinformed/glu-genetics/docs/modules/qc/index.rst

 Quality Control
 ***************

-The modules described in this chapter provide functionality to compute data summaries and to verify data quality using GLU.
+Modules described in this chapter provide functionality to compute data summaries and to verify data quality.

 .. toctree::

-  completion.rst
+  summary.rst
   concordance.rst
   dupcheck.rst
-  hwp.rst
-  maf.rst